 Some experts will argue that, due to its plywood core, engineered hardwood does not need to acclimate.
-Despite this also being one of the advantages to using engineered versus solid wood as a flooring solution, it is still best to allow the material to adjust to the relative humidity in the home.
+Despite this also being one of the advantages of using engineered versus solid wood as a flooring solution, it is still best to allow the material to adjust to the relative humidity in the home.
 The simplest way to do this is by cutting the edge of each box and allowing air to flow through for 3-5 days.
 It is recommended to use a moisture reader within your home to determine how long you may need to acclimate your wood, higher levels of moisture will need more time to acclimate.

 Engineered hardwood floors are the ideal wood floors to be used when installing over radiant heat.
 Unlike solid hardwood, which can swell or warp due to the elevation of moisture because of the elevation in moisture or change in temperature, engineered flooring and its multi-ply construction can provide more stability thereby better resisting movement from environmental fluctuations.
-Engineered hardwood can also be “floated” (recommended) which means the boards are glued at the seams and not nailed/glued down to the subfloor, this will prove useful by leaving plenty of room for the thin tubes to lie easily beneath the floor.
+Engineered hardwood can be floated, which means the boards are glued at the seams and not nailed/glued down to the subfloor, this will leave plenty of room for the thin tubes to lie easily beneath the floor.

-The short answer: yes.
-Despite moisture having always been the sworn enemy of wood, given the proper care, hardwood floors in the kitchen and powder room can be a beautiful addition to your home.
+The short answer is yes.
+Despite moisture having always been the sworn enemy of wood, given the proper care, hardwood floors in the kitchen and bathroom can be a beautiful addition to your home.
 Although engineered wood flooring can be installed in bathrooms, we do not recommend installing them in bathrooms that contain bathtub or showers due to increased moisture.
 When choosing a floor, being properly informed will make this decision easier as well as help you prolong the life of your new wood floors.

 UV lacquer is a very hard-wearing and durable finish, found to be more than sufficient for any residential interior.
 However, when enough damage accumulates over time, sections of the floor (planks or entire sections) might need to be replaced.
 In the kitchen, it’s most commonly the areas in front of the sink, the stove, and especially the fridge that are prone to damages from drops or spills.
 To protect your floor, use small mats or rugs in those areas.

-Oil Finished floors are not as hard wearing as lacquers, but reserve their own benefits – local area damages can be repaired rather easily.
-“Spot repairs” can be achieved using sanding paper, stain (if available) and a refresher oil.
-An oil-finished hardwood floor is usually the best option for a kitchen in where spills can be cleaned up quickly.
+Oil Finished floors are not as resilient as lacquers, but have their own benefits – local area damages can be repaired easily.
+“Spot repairs” can be made using sanding paper, stain, and a refresher oil.
+Oil-finished hardwood floors are usually the best option for a kitchen where spills can be cleaned up quickly.
 Regardless of the type of surface finish, remember to wipe up spills immediately.
-Sweep, dust, or vacuum regularly and occasionally wipe the surface with a damp mop or cloth.
-Avoid oil-based sprays, waxes, and polishes, as well as abrasive cleansers.
-WOCA or BONA hardwood floor products are recommended.
+Sweep, dust, or vacuum regularly.
+Occasionally wipe the surface with a damp cloth.
+Avoid oil-based sprays, waxes, polishes, and abrasive cleansers.
+WOCA hardwood floor products are recommended.

-While some of our products share similar shade and color tones, each color is exclusive.
+Although some of our products are similar in shade and color tones, each color is exclusive.
 Even though our sizes vary for each color, we do our best to have available stock of each size for our customers while some of our popular colors may offer additional sizes.
 If you find a certain color without an available size you like, feel free to contact us and we would be happy to discuss a custom order with you.
 Our design professionals are always available to consult with should you like a recommendation on which flooring material could be the best fit for your design and overall aesthetic.